-Best tool to convert ISO to M4V or MOV on macOS Sierra
+Best tool to convert ISO to M4V or MOV on macOS High Sierra

 For those people who wish to sync the ISO files to iPhone, iPad or Apple TV, you can benefit a lot with this program since it allows you to directly output preset profile formats with the optimal playback settings that’s tailored for your iOS devices.
 So that you can directly transfer the generated files to your iOS devices for viewing on the move.

 If the ISO image files use an aspect ratio that doesn’t match with your iOS devices display screen aspect ratio, you can change output video aspect ratio to make it adapt with iPhone/iPad using the program’s built-in crop function.

 Step 1: Load ISO image files.